Yaazhini25/omr-evaluation-system/README.md

 - 🎯 Ensure all bubbles are clearly visible
 - 🚫 Avoid shadows on the answer sheet

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 👥 Author

 - **Yaazhini S** - *Initial work* - https://github.com/Yaazhini25/omr-evaluation-system

-## 🙏 Acknowledgments

-- Innomatics Research Labs for the problem statement and requirements
-- OpenCV community for computer vision tools
-- Streamlit for the amazing web framework

-## 📞 Support

-If you encounter any issues or have questions:
-- Open an issue on GitHub
-- Check the troubleshooting section above
-- Review the debug mode output for detailed processing information

----

 ⭐ **Star this repository if it helps you!** ⭐